 The paper is organized as follows.
-We give the two-component scalar dark matter in Sec.\ref{sec:2}.
+We give the two-component scalar dark matter model in Sec.\ref{sec:2}.
 In Sec.\ref{sec:3}, we discuss the copositivity of the symmetric matrix with eight different cases.
 In Sec.\ref{sec:dm}, we consider the dark matter phenomenology of the model including relic density and direct detection.
-In Sec.\ref{sec:so}, we estimate the parameter space from the view of copositive criteria, we pick up 17 different permutations of the indexes and give the viable parameter space satisfying relic density and direct detection constraints.
+In Sec.\ref{sec:so}, we pick up 4 different cases by fixing some of the quartic parameters to be negative and discuss the effect of copositive constraint on the viable parameter space satisfying relic density and direct detection constraints.
 Finally, we give a summary in Sec.\ref{sec:sum}.